Professional Nursing License Defense Attorneys in South Carolina

 Can a Revoked Nursing License Be Reinstated?

-A nursing license may be revoked permanently or for a period of time specified by the Nursing Board.
+A nursing license may be revoked permanently or for a period of time as specified by the SC State Nursing Board.
 If your license was temporarily revoked, you can apply for reinstatement once it is shown that you have completed any necessary requirements set forth by the board.

-Can You Be an SC Registered Nurse with a Felony Charge or Conviction?
+Can You Be a South Carolina Registered Nurse With a Felony Charge or Conviction?

 South Carolina law does not immediately disqualify a nurse with a prior criminal record from licensure unless the violation is directly related to the profession.